-Indicator 2.1.1 Reforestation success Indicator Statement(s) 10 - Average regeneration delay for stands established annually (CI - 2.1.1 and CI - 4.1.1(b)) Element(s) 2.1 Forest Ecosystem Resilience 4.1 Carbon Uptake and Storage Value(s) and Objective(s) Value 2.1: The productive capability of forest ecosystems within the Timber Harvesting Land Base is sustained.
-Objective 2.1: Post harvest regeneration on the DFA is sustained.
-Value 4.1: Forest ecosystem contributions to global ecological cycles are sustained within the DFA.
-Objective 4.1: Maintain forest conditions that take carbon from the atmosphere and store it in forest ecosystems.
-Background and Description Prompt reforestation of harvested areas is a major component of sustainable forest management.
+Indicator Statement(s) 10 - Average regeneration delay for stands established annually (CI - 2.1.1 and CI - 4.1.2) Target Regeneration established in 3 years or less.
+Basis for the Target This target promotes prompt reforestation and meets or exceeds legal requirements outlined in legislation.
+Early establishment of a viable crop of trees reduces the need for subsequent interventions (e.g., fill-planting, brushing) and positively contributes to carbon sequestration.
+Variance +1 year Background and Description Prompt reforestation of harvested areas is a major component of sustainable forest management.
 Ensuring that a diversity of tree species is maintained improves ecosystem resilience and productivity and positively influences forest health.
 Prompt reforestation maintains the productive capacity of the forest land base and ensures a healthy and productive forest that is capable of sequestering and storing carbon.
 Young plantations are typically healthy and rapidly growing so they sequester more CO 2 though photosynthesis than they release through decay.
 By reducing atmospheric greenhouse gases such as CO 2 , regenerating cut blocks can contribute to reducing climate change.
 The sooner cut blocks are regenerated after completion of harvest the sooner this process can begin.
-Canfor's carbon strategy will be: Maintain the target non-pine old growth on the land base for carbon storage; Prompt reforestation of harvest areas for carbon uptake; Minimize permanent access structures to maintain forest productivity for carbon uptake; and Focus annual harvest efforts, in the short-term, on the salvage of beetle-killed pineleading timber types (rehabilitation of areas affected by MPB).
+Canfor's carbon strategy will be: Maintain the target non-pine old growth on the land base for carbon storage; Prompt reforestation of harvest areas for carbon uptake; Minimize permanent access structures to maintain forest productivity for carbon uptake; and Focus annual harvest efforts, in the short-term, on the salvage of beetle-killed pine-leading timber types (rehabilitation of areas affected by MPB).
 Canfor will report on the target within this indicator (average regeneration delay for stands established annually) as well as related indicators and targets for forest land conversion, retention of old non-pine forest and focusing harvest efforts on the salvage of beetle-killed pine stands.
 Collectively, these indicator statements and targets demonstrate commitment to positively influence carbon balance within the DFA.
 Canfor will continue to monitor developments in carbon sequestration modeling both at the provincial and regional levels in continual improvement efforts associated with the SFM Plan.
 Strategy Forest Stewardship Plans (FSP's) set out the stocking standards that relate to site level planning (i.e. Site Plans).
 Regeneration delay is the time allowed between the start of harvesting and the date by which a minimum number of acceptable, well-spaced trees per hectare are established in the harvested area.
-The acceptable tree species by standard unit (ecologically based site specific units) and the maximum permissible time allowed to achieve this standard is detailed within the FSP stocking standards (approved by government).
+The acceptable tree species by standard unit (ecologically based site-specific units) and the maximum permissible time allowed to achieve this standard is detailed within the FSP stocking standards (approved by government).
 The NAR is the area of a cut block that must be reforested, and does not include permanent access structures, wildlife tree patches, and natural non-productive area (e.g., rock, wetlands).
 Canfor is legally required to achieve regen delay by the date specified (in the standards above) on the NAR of all harvested cut blocks.
 Either planting quality assessments or post-planting regeneration surveys are completed to ensure adequate stocking of harvested blocks.
 Silviculture treatment regimes and plans schedule activities consistent with established key dates contained within plans.
-Current Status The following table summarizes Canfor performance to date specific to regeneration delay (2011 Baseline data).
-Year Average years to declare regeneration delay met following the start of harvesting.
-2013/14 1.9 Forecast Qualitative Forecast: Prompt reforestation ensures maintenance of the productive capacity of forest land base in the DFA.
-Actively growing, healthy forests will best contribute to carbon uptake and storage and positively contribute to a reduction in carbon emissions.
-Target Regeneration established in 3 years or less.
-Basis for the Target This target promotes prompt reforestation and meets or exceeds legal requirements outlined in legislation.
-Early establishment of a viable crop of trees reduces the need for subsequent interventions (e.g., fill-planting, brushing) and positively contributes to carbon sequestration.
-Monitoring & Measurement Periodic Monitoring & Measurement Annual Monitoring requires tracking the harvest commencement date of all Standards Units / cut blocks and the date that regeneration delay was declared.
-Entering and tracking this data in databases will allow for yearly reporting of the weighted average (by area) regeneration delay (in years) for all blocks on which regeneration delay is declared within the reporting period.
-Variance +1 ye ar